V-Shadbolt/docker-strapi/README.md

 - `ENABLE_VITE_ALLOWED_HOSTS: tobemodified`: A boolean to enable Vite allowed hosts fix.
 Ex. `true`

-When set to `true`, this will automatically create a `vite.config.js` file that allows all hosts, resolving the reverse proxy issue.
+When set to `true`, this will automatically create a `vite.config.js` (for JavaScript projects) or `vite.config.ts` (for TypeScript projects) file that allows all hosts, resolving the reverse proxy issue.
+The script automatically detects the project type and creates the appropriate configuration file.

 > Here is a completed example [compose file](./examples/strapi-postgres/docker-compose.yml) for the available environment variables as well as the configuration for a postgres database.
-You can find more examples [here](https://github.com/V-Shadbolt/docker-strapi/tree/main/examples), including a [reverse proxy example](./examples/strapi-reverse-proxy/docker-compose.yml).
+You can find more examples [here](https://github.com/V-Shadbolt/docker-strapi/tree/main/examples).

 - The official documentation for Strapi and these files is linked below.